brandonprry/is_a_fetus_a_person/README.md

  - (ii)upon a basis of reciprocity, other officials and employees who have been accredited by a foreign government recognized de jure by the United States, who are accepted by the Secretary of State, and the members of their immediate families; and
  - (iii)upon a basis of reciprocity, attendants, servants, personal employees, and members of their immediate families, of the officials and employees who have a nonimmigrant status under (i) and (ii) above;

-The conservative argument against the DREAM act was that it was unconstitutional because it ascribed equal protection to non-US citizens.
-Why would the same argument not apply to equal protection of a fetus if a fetus is a person?

-Texas and other states have argued and benfitted from arguing that undocumented immigrants have no equal protection of rights under the Constitution.
-Why wouldn't judicial estoppel apply when they argue a non-citizen fetus deserves equal protection?

 If a fetal person is an undocumented immigrant, does that make regulating birth regulating immigration?
 Do states have the authority to regulate immigration/naturalization or is that solely in the jursidiction of Federal?